ngthanhtrung23/PPCodeChallenge/rules.md

 - The contestants are forbidden to talk about subjects, related to the problems, with anybody, including other contestants.
 It is only allowed to ask questions to the organizers via the system.
 - The organizers of the contests have the right to monitor the contestants' honesty in behavior using different methods and disqualify the contestant if violations are found.
 - All programs submitted by the contestants for judging, should be aimed at solving the problem and not at violating rules or destabilizing the judging system.
 A contestant who deliberately attempts to destabilize the judging system, will be disqualified.

+# Responsibilities of organizers

+- Organizers will answer questions to clarify doubts on problem statement as soon as possible.
+- In case there is some issue with problem statement or prepared test cases, organizers will fix the errors as soon as possible, and will make announcement to all participants.
+Extra time may be added if necessary.
+In case the problem can not be fixed, it will be removed.